AsaTyr2018/ftpcluster/README.md

 ## Using the System

-1. Log in as admin and add your first server.
-The agent is uploaded automatically and begins reporting memory usage.
+1. Log in as admin and open **Servers**.
+Generate the setup script and run it on the target machine.
+2. The script installs slave and datalink agents which start reporting memory usage.
-2. Create users and assign them to servers.
+3. Create users and assign them to servers.
-3. Users log in and see their permitted servers as folders.
+4. Users log in and see their permitted servers as folders.

 Example layout for `user1`:
 ```